Hrushikeshmadankar/CryptoUpdates/README.md

 CryptoUpdates

 **Description:** CryptoUpdates is a website that provides real-time information about various cryptocurrencies.
 It is built using React.js, Tailwind CSS, and the CoinGecko API.
-This Readme file provides an overview of the project, installation instructions, and other relevant details.

 **Features:**
 Real-time updates: The website fetches data from the CoinGecko API to provide up-to-date information on different cryptocurrencies.